-One or more of the following analyses should be used for the calculation of the plastic resistance of the structure:
+(1) One or more of the following analyses should be used for the calculation of the plastic resistance of the structure:

-materially non-linear analysis (MNA),
+a) materially non-linear analysis (MNA),

-geometrically and materially non-linear analysis (GMNA).
+b) geometrically and materially non-linear analysis (GMNA).

-The MNA analysis may be used to determine the behaviour of the structure represented by a load-displacement path related to the analysed load case combination but should not be used directly for the determination of the design resistance if the structure may be affected by buckling phenomena (see 8.1.4).
+(2) The MNA analysis may be used to determine the behaviour of the structure represented by a load-displacement path related to the analysed load case combination but should not be used directly for the determination of the design resistance if the structure may be affected by buckling phenomena (see 8.1.4).